balajeetm/json-mystique/documentation/Home.md

 </dependency>
 ```

-The json mystique gson utility library provides a set of utility classes to operate on raw json objects and serialise deserialise POJOs.
+The json mystique gson utility library provides a set of utility classes to operate on manipulate, access and operate on json objects.
+All the utilities are standalone instances that can be accessed via `getInstance()` and use right away.<br>
 The utility classes are
-*   [Gson Convertor](json-mystique-utils/gson-utils/src/main/java/com/balajeetm/mystique/util/gson/convertor/GsonConvertor.java) - Utility for POJO Object Model Mapping
 *   [Json Lever](json-mystique-utils/gson-utils/src/main/java/com/balajeetm/mystique/util/gson/lever/JsonLever.java) - Utility to operate on raw json objects.
-Simplified and type safe use of the Gson library.
-Allows deep and shallow merge of jsons
+Exposes simplified [lodash](https://lodash.com/) like object manipulation interfaces and a type safe use of the Gson library.
+Allows deep and shallow merge & clone of jsons
-*   [Json Query](json-mystique-utils/gson-utils/src/main/java/com/balajeetm/mystique/util/gson/lever/JsonQuery.java) - Utility to perform queries on a json element (can be an object or an array)
+*   [Gson Convertor](json-mystique-utils/gson-utils/src/main/java/com/balajeetm/mystique/util/gson/convertor/GsonConvertor.java) - Utility for POJO Object Model Mapping.
+Provides a simplified interface to convert to and from a json
 *   [Json Comparator](json-mystique-utils/gson-utils/src/main/java/com/balajeetm/mystique/util/gson/lever/JsonComparator.java) - Utility to compare two jsons
+*   [Json Query](json-mystique-utils/gson-utils/src/main/java/com/balajeetm/mystique/util/gson/lever/JsonQuery.java) - Utility to perform sql-like queries on a json element to select appropriate fields from a json (can be an object or an array)

 #### Json Mystique - Jackson Utilities
 ---